T-Kepley-McGuire/Portfolio/portfolio-backend/src/articles/projects/mandelbrot.md

 The various optimizations drastically change the render time for each image of the set.
 While it can be difficult to quantify the realized difference because of hardware differences and a general lack uniformity in render times between various portions of the set, by applying the optimizations listed above, the render time can be taken from many 10s of seconds per image to less than 5 seconds per image on average PC hardware.

+*Challenges*

+The most limiting factor in plotting the Mandelbrot set is the speed of the hardware.
+At low levels of zoom, floating point arithmetic is used.
+This capitalizes on computers exteme speed with hardware-integrated techniques.
+At higher zooms this is not possible due to floating point error.
+Once the distance between two pixels increases beyond a computer's ability to natively represent, the calculation can no longer distinguish between the two pixels.
+This leads to pixelization at higher zooms that cannot be surmounted without abstracting away from hardware floating point arithmetic.
+Virtual representations of numbers can be used in this case, but the reduction in calculation speed is crippling for anyone with a life.
+This project does not use virtual representations of numbers and so is limited to about 16,000x zoom while still rendering the set with any level of fidelity.

 #### Technology Used:

 The application is implemented in HTML, JavaScript, and WebGPU Shading Language (WGSL).
 Bootstrap is utilized for styling, and communication with the GPU is facilitated through the WebGPU API.

+#### <a href="https://t-kepley-mcguire.github.io/Mandelbrot-Web-App/" target="_blank">Visit Site</a>